WINGS-UHM/ocudu/docker/README.md

 - UE_IP_BASE: Defines the IP base used for connected UEs (here: 10.45.0).
 - DEBUG (default: false): This can be set to true to run Open5GS in debug mode.

-For more info, please check it's own [README.md](open5gs/README.md).
+For more info, please check its own [README.md](open5gs/README.md).

 ### Open5GS Container Applications